TeamCity Server Logs

 ../logs directory by default.

-The configuration options values can be changed via the corresponding
+The path to the configuration can be configured via the

 Default values can be looked up in the